MTA Intranet Redesign

 Role & Scope

-I contributed across user research, information architecture, navigation design, and homepage redesign, working closely with product and engineering to balance usability, scale, and delivery constraints within a large organization.
+I contributed across user research, information architecture, navigation design, homepage redesign, and module prioritization — collaborating with product and engineering to balance usability with delivery constraints.

 Problem Space